“B” horizon

 tuberous roots or storage

 roots.
-A true bulb swollen underground
+A true bulb is a swollen underground

 bud formed from fleshy